× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Tool Expertise

 When you reach 3rd level, your skills with your tools are unmatched.
-Pick any two Tool Skills with which you have > 1 proficiency; your proficiency in both of those skills increases by 1, and both of those skills can now be increased to 6, even if another skill or feature says it can only be increased to 5.
+Pick any two Tool Skills with which you have >1 proficiency; your proficiency in both of those skills increases by 1, and both of those skills can now be increased to 6, even if another feature says otherwise.
 If you only have proficiency in one Tool Skill, then pick any other Tool Skill of your choice for this feature to apply to.

 Classless Feat